 Dense tree canopy is the leading cause of returns.
 The dish requires roughly 100 degrees of unobstructed sky.
 A single pine branch crossing that arc creates repeated brief dropouts, not occasional ones.
 The Starlink app includes an obstruction checker that visualizes precisely where local geometry will interrupt the signal.
 Run it before purchasing, not after mounting the dish.

 High-density apartment buildings present a different constraint.
 When dozens of dishes in the same building point at the same orbital cell, congestion accumulates.
 SpaceX does not advertise this limitation.
-Users in dense urban apartment blocks have reported evening speeds falling to 15 to 30 Mbps, no better than a mid-tier cable plan at a higher cost.
+Users in dense urban apartment blocks have reported evening speeds falling to 15 to 30 Mbps, no better than a mid-tier cable plan at a higher monthly cost.
+For a broader look at how ISPs frame these tradeoffs and where the marketing diverges from the fine print, our breakdown of common network device myths and ISP traps covers several patterns that apply just as much to satellite providers as to cable companies.

 Remote healthcare and emergency services remain a category where Starlink's limitations are disqualifying rather than inconvenient.
 A 60 ms average latency with occasional outages does not meet the reliability standard required for remote surgical guidance, real-time emergency dispatch, or life-critical monitoring equipment.
 These applications require uptime guarantees that come with dedicated fiber or leased-line contracts, not consumer satellite subscriptions.